-I first picked up the UNIQLO Comfort Jacket over 4 years ago in the dark gray color and added the heather grey blazer more recently.
-My new jacket has an updated design with a different make up of materials.
+I first picked up the UNIQLO Comfort Jacket (similar alternative from Amazon Essentials) over 6 years ago in the dark gray color and added the heather grey blazer more recently.
+My new jersey jacket has an updated design with a different make up of materials.
 There are some good and bad differences, which I’ll touch on in this review.

 Now let’s start things off with the jacket’s style and design.